By Molly Patrick

 - Coconut oil (I only use this for oil pulling and washing my face) // Trader Joe’s house brand

-Store your reusable bags in your car so you don’t forget them.
+1: Store your reusable bags in your car so that you don’t forget them.

 When you’re done putting your groceries away, put your bags right back in your car so they’re ready to go for next time.

-When you’re rushed and distracted you will forget things and get annoyed.
+When you’re rushed and distracted, you’ll forget things and get annoyed.

-If you get annoyed, just think of the Great Pacific Garbage Patch and know that you aren’t contributing to it by throwing out your plastic bags after one use.
+If you get annoyed at the thought of this, just think of the Great Pacific Garbage Patch and know that you aren’t contributing to it by throwing out your plastic bags after one use.
 Here’s my bag laundering in action.